-Khujuraho Airport: Please note that due to ongoing construction works at Khujuraho airport, many airlines have reduced the number of flights into and out of this airport.
-As a result we have had to reroute some trips between Khujuraho and Varanasi to an overnight train rather than the flight.
-Whilst this will only happen on the odd occasion, please be aware that this changed may be made to your itinerary.
-We will do all we can to secure seats on available flights and will let you know if we have to change your trip.
-Your itineary will not change with the exception of this flight.
+Please note that due to ongoing construction works at Khajuraho Airport, many airlines have reduced the number of flights into and out of this airport.
+As a result we have had to reroute some trips between Khajuraho and Varanasi to an overnight train replacing the flight.
+Please be aware that while we will continue to do all we can to secure tickets on the limited flights available, this change may need to be made last minute to your itinerary.
+Your leader will notify you at the Group Meeting of any changes.
 All activities will continue to be included.

 Occasionally our itineraries are updated during the year to incorporate improvements deriving from past travellers' and local operator feedback.
 The information given in this itinerary may differ slightly to that in the brochure.
 It's imperative that you print and review a final copy of your itinerary a couple of days prior to travel, in case there have been changes that affect your plans.
 For the latest updated itinerary please visit our website: www.peregrineadventures.com Please note that while we operate successful trips in this region throughout the year, some of the changes that may occur in our itineraries could be due to inclement weather and common seasonal changes to timetables and transportation.
 This can happen with little notice so please be prepared for the chance of possible modifications to the trip en route.

 Our ground operator will collect and keep one copy of the key pages of your passport in the unlikely event of an emergency.
 Please bring this along to the initial group meeting.

 Please make sure that you have access to at least an additional US$500.
 This money can be drawn upon in unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest, etc) that result in Peregrine necessitating a change to our planned route.